Ejinks2/blueprint_admin/README.md

 - Remove members from a team
 - Add new members to a team

+### Manage Blueprint Budget
+- Be able to create events and assign a budget to them
+- Display a graph of how much budget is left throught the semester

 # How to contribute
 Download the repo
 ```